Instagram is an amazing buisness tool, allowing small independent brands a platform to reach millions of customers.

 If you can't make it to the pop-up, everything from the Instagram Edit is shoppable via the @theofficialselfridges Instagram and their website.
 Buy yourself or a loved one a unique and special gift this Christmas.

 Emma White is a freelance fashion and lifestyle writer.
-She has been working in the publishing industry since she graduated with an English Literature degree from the University of Southampton in 2018.
-Combining her love of writing and fashion, she started working as part of the fashion team at woman&home in early 2019 and now works across Womanandhome.com, Goodto.com, woman&home, Simply woman&home, Woman’s Weekly, Woman, Woman’s Own and Chat.
+She has worked in the publishing industry since she graduated with an English Literature degree from the University of Southampton in 2018.
+Combining her love of writing and fashion, she started working as part of the fashion team at woman&home in early 2019.

-Emma writes about a broad range of fashion topics, including celebrity and royal fashion, trending seasonal styles, how to get designer looks for less on the high street, sustainable fashion and timeless wardrobe classics.
-When she isn’t writing she is probably shopping, looking for the latest must-have piece to update her wardrobe or home.
-She particularly loves to discover and support up and coming small businesses.
-You can follow what she gets up to with work and outside of work on her Instagram @emma_whitex
+Emma writes about a broad range of fashion topics, from trending seasonal styles, to sustainable fashion, how to get designer looks for less on the high street and timeless wardrobe classics.
+When she isn’t writing she is probably shopping, looking for the latest piece to update her wardrobe.